antoniecrz/Fake_News_Prediction_with_Machine_Learning/README.md

 ### Anaconda
 ####  Graphical Install
-Download the graphical [installer](https://www.anaconda.com/products/individual#macos "Anaconda Graphical Installer") for your version of Python
+Download the graphical [installer](https://www.anaconda.com/products/individual#macos "Anaconda Graphical Installer") for your version of Python.

 ## Datasets
 Download the datasets used [here](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset "Kaggle: Fake and Real News datasets")

+A dataset named <em>manual_testing_dataset.csv</em> will be created, once the system runs.
+This will be used for the Manual Entry Testing.

 ## Images
-The images included are required for the use of word cloud mask
+The images included are required for the use of word cloud mask.
-* fake.png
+* <em>fake.png</em>
-* real.png
+* <em>real.png</em>